HemadriSarvani/RecipeGen/README.md

 # RecipeGen
 ## NLP-Based Recipe Generation Model

 **Welcome to RecipeGen!
 This project is all about generating recipes using advanced Natural Language Processing (NLP) techniques.
-We explored various models and methods to create high-quality recipe suggestions.
+We explored various models and methods to create recipe suggestions.
 Below, we document our approach, methodologies, and the models we used, leading up to our final selection.**

 ## Table of Contents
 1. [Introduction](#introduction)